Neuromodulation: molecules, mechanisms and microcircuits

 The neurotransmitter dopamine in the brain is critical to how we choose our everyday actions, by signaling our motivations and selecting appropriate movements.
-When dopamine function is disrupted, a range of psychomotor disorders can result that include addiction disorders and Parkinson’s disease.
+When dopamine function is disrupted, a range of psychomotor disorders can result that include Parkinson's disease and addiction disorders.
+Dopamine neurons are impressive structures, forming immense axonal arbours that present biological challenges but opportunities for diverse mechanisms to regulate dopamine function.
+We explore the diverse neurophysiological mechanisms and neuromodulator landscape that govern dopamine function, in order to understand how these mechanisms become dysfunctional and might be targeted for therapeutic benefit in disease.

-Please get in touch if you’d like to find out how to join the lab.
+Please get in touch if you’d like to join the lab, and see any current recruitment opportunities below.

 Cragg Group Announcements